SduongPlanD/coffee-filter/README.md

 1) `npm start` to start server

-2) requests were tested with data from ./database/inventory.txt
+2) `npm run seed` to populate mongo with test data from ./database/inventory.js